 Nurses assigned to work the second (typically, 3-11 p.m.) shift shall be paid a shift differential of two dollars and fifty cents (\$2.50) per hour over the hourly contract rates of pay.
-Nurses assigned to work the third (typically, 11 p.m. - 7 a.m.) shift shall be paid a shift differential of four dollars and twenty-five cents (\$4.25) per hour over the hourly contract rates of pay.
+Effective the first full pay period following October 1, 2022, nurses assigned to work the third (typically, 11 p.m. - 7 a.m.) shift shall be paid a shift differential of four dollars and fifty cents (\$4.50) per hour over the hourly contract rates of pay.
 Nurses shall be paid shift differential for those hours worked on a second or third shift if four (4) or more hours are worked on the designated shift.